This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Know what your blood sugar levels should be.
 If you check your blood sugar level before a meal , it should be between 80 and 130 mg/dL.
 If you check your blood sugar level 1 to 2 hours after a meal , it should be less than 180 mg/dL.
 Ask your healthcare provider if these are good goals for you.

 - Write down your blood sugar level results.
 Bring the results to your follow-up appointments.
 Your healthcare provider may use the results to make changes to your insulin type or dose, eating plan, or exercise plan.

-How to store insulin:
+How to store and throw away insulin:

 Follow the storage directions on the label or package insert that came with the insulin.
 Do not use your insulin if there are clumps or color changes.
 Cloudy insulin that has small, white, particles that will not mix should be thrown away.
 Clear insulin that looks cloudy should be thrown away.

 - Always check the expiration date on your insulin bottle.
 Do not use insulin beyond its expiration date.